Family medicine physicians and other clinicians treating patients with obesity.

 CAFP is certified as a continuing education provider (number 1809) by the California Board of Registered Nursing.
 This certificate must be retained by the licensee for a period of four years after the conclusion of the course.

 Raising the Bar: Improving Care for Patients with Obesity: Creating Opportunities for Productive Clinician-Patient Interactions During a Pandemic has been reviewed and is acceptable for up to 0.50 Prescribed credits by the American Academy of Family Physicians.
 AAFP accreditation begins 12/15/20.
-Term of approval is for one year from this date.
+Accreditation expires 03/01/22.

 CONFLICT OF INTEREST STATEMENTS